Lent & Easter Worship, Information and Activities

 What is Ash Wednesday?

-The Lenten season begins with Ash Wednesday, an ancient holy day in the Christian calendar.
+The Lenten Season begins with Ash Wednesday, an ancient holy day in the Christian calendar.
 In scripture, ashes signify grief, sin, and human mortality as well as joy, forgiveness, and victory over death.
 Christians often wear a smudge of ashes on the first day of Lent to symbolize repentance.

 Project Zion Podcast episode of Coffee to Go, co-hosts Karin Peter and Blake Smith, focus their conversation on Ash Wednesday… its purpose…and its call on our lives as disciples of and co-journeyers with Jesus.
 See how David’s heartfelt self-reflection and repentance in Psalm 51 connects with our own need to make space for God, and how we can move forward in a healing way.